demanasta/pres-templates/README.md

 * `printbib`: Include bibliography at the end of the presentation (__bug__: not working with makefile!)

 * `progrbar`: Enable progress bar in the frame.
 Chose this option after your  first compilation.
+Disable on *chapter* mode.

 ## Contributing